artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 The processing configuration administration page of the dashboard allows users to configure the job decision points presented by Archivematica during transfer and ingest.
-As of Archivematica 1.7, there are two processing configurations available on installation:
+There are two processing configurations available on installation:

 * ``Default``, which is used for any transfer started manually from the :ref:`Transfer tab <create-transfer>`, automatically via the `automation tools`_,